-“We don’t have to spend it all at once!”
+‘We don’t have to spend it all at once!’
 CEO Tony Xu on DoorDash’s $3.4 billion IPO

 “My mom, you know, she worked three jobs a day for 12 years because that was the only way we could put food on the table.
 Her story is true in so many of the businesses we serve, and in the Dasher community,” he says.
 “For me, it’s personal.”

-Xu noted that the company had earmarked $12 million for its drivers, known as “Dashers,” who will be eligible for payments of $300 to $20,000 in local currency, as part of a larger $200 million, 5-year community relief effort the company announced in November.
+Xu noted that the company had earmarked $12 million for its drivers, known as “Dashers,” who will be eligible for payments of $300 to $20,000 in local currency, as part of a larger $200 million, five-year community relief effort the company announced in November.
 Dashers did not receive equity grants in the company, nor did they participate in a stock purchase program as part of the public offering.